sematext/logagent-js/README.md

 Smart Log Parser written in Node.

 The parser detects log formats based on a pattern library (yaml file).
-It includes a command line tool, which reads from stdin to test the patterns.
+It includes a command line tool 'logsene-parser', which reads from stdin to test the patterns.

 # Installation